Have you ever wondered why it seems like God doesn’t answer prayers? Many people struggle with this and some more than others.

 When God Says Not Yet

-additionally, I spent many painstaking years trying to figure out my vocation.
-At times I beat my head against the wall begging for an answer.
+Additionally, I spent many painstaking years trying to figure out my vocation.
+There were times when I beat my head against the wall begging for an answer.

 Many of us grow up with confusion.
 We receive different messages from our parents, friends, and from other influences.
-This prevents us from hearing God clearly a does anxiety and worrying too much.
+This prevents us from hearing God clearly, and this increases our anxiety and we begin worrying too much.
 It clouds our minds.

-Do not mistake the common mistake of feeling that God is not listening.
-He absolutely is, and He is invisibly guiding you whether you feel it or not.
+Do not fall for the common mistake of feeling that God is not listening.
+He absolutely is, and He is invisibly guiding you on your path, whether you feel it or not.

 If our loving Lord is giving a “No” for some reason, it means it is not good for you, so stop holding on to it.
 Too many people lose their faith because “God doesn’t answer their prayers” the way that they want.